RajeswaryNadarajan/Identity-Cloud-Lab-Portfolio/08-Entra-Entitlement-Management-Access-Package/README.md

 ## Project Overview

-This project demonstrates the design, implementation, and end-to-end testing of a **Microsoft Entra Entitlement Management Access Package** for an internal IDAM team onboarding scenario.
+This project demonstrates the design, implementation, troubleshooting, and end-to-end validation of a **Microsoft Entra Entitlement Management Access Package** for an internal IDAM team onboarding scenario.

 The objective was to simplify and govern access provisioning for new team members who require multiple groups, enterprise applications, SharePoint permissions, and privileged group access.

-Instead of manually assigning every resource to each new employee, the required access is bundled into a single access package and controlled through:
+Instead of manually assigning each resource to every new employee, the required access is bundled into a single access package and governed through:

 - Requestor restrictions
 - Multi-stage approval